pmphan/valetbike/README.md

 STRIPE_PUBLISHABLE_KEY=sk_test_XXXX
 ```

+- Generate bike product on Stripe with:\
+    `rake stripe:products:create`

 ### Step 7: Confirm that the app runs

 - Launch the web server using `rackup` or `rails s` (short for `rails server`) or `bin/dev`